-Over the past five years, premium costs have increased 22%, and over the past ten years, 54%.
+Over the past five years, premium costs have increased by 22%, and over the past ten years, by 54%.
 The goal of an insurance company is to maximize profits.
-Employers and individual policyholders acting as underwriters contribute underwriting capital to the insurance company.
+Employers and individual policyholders contribute underwriting capital to the insurance company.

 All customer payments are used to cover operating expenses and health care claims.
 One would assume that, given the types of premiums charged by the insurance companies, they would be sufficient to pay all medical claims.

 What is the price of dry needling?

 The typical cost per session is between $35 and $85.
 Depending on your problem or injury and overall physical therapy needs, the initial evaluation may cost more.